 Here are some of the most well-known lists:

-Kaf Hachayim writes (583:6) that if one is concerned about the kashrut of a food item (such as worm infestation), or simply does not enjoy that food, one should simply gaze at it while saying the prayer.
+Kaf Hachayim writes (583:6) that if one is concerned about the food’s edibility (due to infestation or spoilage), or simply does not enjoy that food, one can simply look at while saying the prayer.
 After all, the main point is the prayer.

 In Ashkenazi communities the custom developed in a far less rigid and stylized way.
 Pomegranate is popular.
 Apple in honey, which Tur describes as having originated in Germany, was eventually adopted by other communities and is arguably today the best known of the simanim.
 The kabbalists objected to the use of honey (based on implications from Lev.
 2:11) and therefore a delicious apple jam called “Marabba” was developed instead.
 Jews of Portuguese or Italian origin have a similar preparation made with quince, known as “Dulce de Membrillo“.